 Bone broth contains many important nutrients that are involved in energy production, including B vitamins, iron, and magnesium.
 These nutrients help the body produce ATP (adenosine triphosphate), which is the energy molecule that powers our cells.

-The calcium, phosphorus, and other minerals in bone broth can help strengthen bones and prevent osteoporosis (5).
-Bone broth also contains collagen, which is necessary for the formation of bone and connective tissue.
+The calcium, phosphorus, and other minerals in bone broth are necessary for strong bones and getting enough of them may help prevent osteoporosis (5).
+Bone broth also contains the building blocks of collagen, which is necessary for the formation of bone and connective tissue.

 The Bottom Line

-Bone broth is a nutrient-rich food that can offer many health benefits.
+Bone broth is a nutrient-rich food that might offer many health benefits.
 It’s easy to make at home, and you can even find it pre-made at some grocery stores.
 It may aid weight loss alongside calorie reduction and exercise.
-It can also help improve digestion, joint health, sleep quality, and immunity.
+It is also said to help improve digestive health, joint health, sleep quality, and immunity.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!